CGNS/cgns.github.io/_sources/general/what.rst.txt

    not be misrepresented as being the original software.
 3. This notice may not be removed or altered from any source distribution.
-This license is borrowed from the zlib/libpng License, and supercedes the GNU Lesser General Public License (LGPL) which previously governed the use and distribution of the software.
+This license is borrowed from the zlib/libpng License, and supersedes the GNU Lesser General Public License (LGPL) which previously governed the use and distribution of the software.

 **Reference**